• beehiiv Blog

 Now that you have subscribers to your email newsletter, it's time to increase engagement and make a lasting impression with a powerful introduction.

 An effective introduction should be attention-grabbing, informative, and entertaining, while also providing value to the reader.
-It should clearly show readers why they're getting something worthwhile out of subscribing to your newsletter.
+It should clearly show readers why subscribing to your newsletter is worthwhile.

 Your newsletter introduction is critical to keeping subscribers interested in what you have to say.
 After they subscribe and get their first email from you, you only have a few seconds to engage your reader.